MazineEZZ/PyDiscord/README.md

 # PyDiscord

 PyDiscord is a Python application built with the Pygame library, aimed at recreating the core functionality and user experience of the popular messaging platform Discord.
-It provides a familiar interface for users to communicate, collaborate, and connect with others in real-time.
+It provides a familiar interface for users to communicate, and connect with others in real-time.

 ## Table of Contents